 When the attribute state = hidden has been set for a section/scope, this scope will not be displayed in the page customization tree and thus will not be available in the page customization anymore.
-You can reverse this setting only using tools which directly access the Java beans, e.g., JConsole for JBoss.
+You can reverse this setting only using tools like the application server admin console.
 So please think twice before applying this value.